nalmadi/EMIP-Toolkit/README.md

 # EMIP-Toolkit

-EMIP Toolkit: A Python Library for Customized Post-processing of the Eye Movements in Programming Dataset
+EMIP Toolkit (EMTK): A Python Library for Processing Eye Movement in Programming Data

 The use of eye tracking in the study of program comprehension in software engineering allows researchers to gain a better understanding of the strategies and processes applied by programmers.
 Despite the large number of eye tracking studies in software engineering, very few datasets are publicly available.
-The existence of the large Eye Movements in Programming Dataset (EMIP) opens the door for new studies and makes reproducibility of existing research easier.
-The toolkit is specifically designed to make using the EMIP dataset easier and more accessible.
-It implements features for fixation detection and correction, trial visualization, source code lexical data enrichment, and mapping fixation data over areas of interest.
+This tool evolved to include the following datasets:
+1. EMIP2020: Bednarik, Roman, et al. "EMIP: The eye movements in programming dataset."
+Science of Computer Programming 198 (2020): 102520.
+2. AlMadi2018: Al Madi, Naser, and Javed Khan.
+"Constructing semantic networks of comprehension from eye-movement during reading."
+2018 IEEE 12th International Conference on Semantic Computing (ICSC).
+IEEE, 2018.
+3. McChesney2021: McChesney, Ian, and Raymond Bond.
+"Eye Tracking Analysis of Code Layout, Crowding and Dyslexia-An Open Data Set."
+ACM Symposium on Eye Tracking Research and Applications.
+2021.
+4. AlMadi2021: Al Madi, Naser, et al. "EMIP Toolkit: A Python Library for Customized Post-processing of the Eye Movements in Programming Dataset."
+ACM Symposium on Eye Tracking Research and Applications.
+2021.

+We would be happy to include more eye movement datasets if you have any suggestions.

 [Read More...](https://www.researchgate.net/publication/350485560_EMIP_Toolkit_A_Python_Library_for_Customized_Post-processing_of_the_Eye_Movements_in_Programming_Dataset).